SafeZone is our mobile app designed to help keep you safe and give you extra peace of mind across campuses in the city.

 SafeZone requires your name, University email and phone number to function.
 You can also add any information you may want the Security team to know in the event of an emergency (ie if you have a medical condition).

 The University has a contract with CriticalArc which states that they act as the University’s Data Processor.
 This means that the University is the Data Controller for the personal data collected and stored via the SafeZone app and it remains legally responsible for the uses it makes of this data.
 The legal basis for the processing of your personal data in the SafeZone app is that the processing is necessary for the purposes of the University’s legitimate interests.
-These interests relate to the fact that we have a duty of care to students and staff, and the collection of personal data in the SafeZone app both for general safety and for Covid-19 related purposes is one way we can achieve this.
+These interests relate to the fact that we have a duty of care to students and staff, and the collection of personal data in the SafeZone app for general safety purposes is one way we can achieve this.
 You choose whether or not to download the app and to use the location services.

 You can find out further information about how SafeZone uses your personal data from the CriticalArc SafeZone privacy notice.
 To learn more about how the University uses your personal data and to understand your rights please see our privacy notices.